NIPG-DG schemes for transformed master equations modeling open quantum systems: Methodology: DG Formulation for Master Equations in transformed position coordinates

 \section{Methodology: DG Formulation for Master Equations in transformed position coordinates}

-A NIPG-DG scheme for a vector variable will be presented for our master equation (where the test function will be a vector too), and where we will perform an inner product multiplication between these vector functions to obtain the weak form for our related NIPG-DG methodology.
+A DG scheme for a vector variable will be presented for our master equation (where naturally the test function will be a vector too), and where we will perform an inner product multiplication between these vector functions to obtain the weak form for our related DG methodology.